This intensive one quarter program includes lectures, hands-on practice and techniques for:

 $43,347 potential annual wage2

 College Admissions application and assessment testing in Reading and Writing is required.
-Your score on the test and/or your previous transcripts will determine your acceptance into the Program.
+Your score on the test and/or your previous transcripts will determine your placement the Program.
 Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.

 Students must possess the aptitude and ability to perform critical thinking in the field.
 Students with poor reading comprehension may need to improve their abilities before taking the EMT Program.